glciampaglia/knowledge_linker/docs/log.markdown

 Jobs on Big Red II terminated due to wallclock time.
 Looks execution times on BRII are consistently off my estimates, while on quarry they run faster.
 Maybe a library problem?

+## Tue Apr  1 18:49:32 EDT 2014

+Jobs still hitting the walltime limit.
+Disabled the computation of the paths (the code had still a memory leak somewhere).
+Resubmitted job on directed network and all completed in 4 hours.
+Submitted for undirected bumping walltime to 18 hours.